 To add another Droplet or tag to the firewall, use the Add Droplets button.

-To remove a Droplet or tag from a firewall, use its More menu and select Remove.
+To remove a Droplet or tag from a firewall, on the right, click More, and then select Remove.

 From the firewall’s Droplets panel, you can see which Droplets are affected by that firewall’s rules.
 To see all the rules affecting a specific Droplet, you need to view the individual Droplet’s networking page.